It's been over 30 years since Ferris Bueller played hooky from the drudgery of school to partake in a day of outrageous fun.

 READ MORE: December 1989: 'National Lampoon's Christmas Vacation' Hits Theaters

-The John Hughes masterpiece, produced from a $5.8 million dollar budget, was one of the top-grossing films of the year, raking in over $70 million.
+The John Hughes masterpiece, produced from a $5.8 million dollar budget, was one of the top-grossing films of the year when it was released on this day (June 11) in '86, raking in over $70 million.

 9. June, 5,1985 marked the day of Ferris' absence.

 Internet sleuths looked into the matter and pinpointed the day Ferris skipped his classes as the day the Bears and the Chicago Cubs squared off in a baseball game, which Ferris, Cameron Frye and Sloane Peterson made sure to attend.

 8. Six days of scriptwriting